fieldtrip/website/example/other/bids_eeg.md

     - /example/bids_eeg/
 ---

-# Converting an example EEG dataset for sharing in BIDS

 This example describes how to use **[data2bids](/reference/data2bids)** to convert an EEG dataset for sharing according to the [BIDS standard](https://bids.neuroimaging.io).

 {% include markup/yellow %}